learn-academy-2021-bravo/week-1-assessment-sjproctor/interview-questions.md

 Research and define the following terms to the best of your ability.

-1. Higher Order Functions:
+1. Higher Order Functions: function that takes in a function

-2. Jest:
+2. Jest: testing framework

-3. Classes:
+3. Classes: blueprint for an object, can have methods and properties (data and behavior)

-4. Constructor:
+4. Constructor: methods to instantiate a class, can play a role in class inheritance

-5. React:
+5. React: frontend framework, keep code module, holds state, reusable components